Yuzhe-W/CPU-Memory-Monitor/README.md

 # CPU-Memory-Monitor
-Amonitor CPU and Memory Usage for a given process id:
+monitor CPU and Memory Usage for a given process id:

 Use the given process id to get CPU, Memory usage information from /proc system Then calculate the usage of CPU and Memory and check if the usage exceed the threshold,